 The Basic Structure Doctrine - that the limits are set by the basic structure of the Constitution or the law itself; any legislation contrary to the basic structure is non-law (Refer Kesavananda and Coelho cases).
 Define and discuss the basic legal concept of reasonableness with reference to Indian cases.
 State of Madras V G. Row (1952 SC 196), Dwaraka Prasad Laxmi Narayan V. State of U.P.
+(AIR 1954 SC 224), Krishnachandra V. Commissioner of Police (1961 3 SCR 135), Hardhan Shah V. State of West Bengal secure insights over the natural, positive law and sociological perspectives on the limits to legislative authority with the support of Indian case law.
+With the help of land mark and other contemporary judgments, will gain particular appreciation over the scope and importance of the doctrines of basic structure and reasonable restrictions in drawing limits to legislative authority

-(AIR 1954 SC 224), Krishnachandra V. Commissioner of Police (1961 3 SCR 135), Hardhan Shah V. State of West Bengal (1975 3 SCC 198), Air India V. Nargesh Meerza (AIR 1987 SC 1829), Maneka Gandhi V. Union of India (1978 2 SCR 621).
+(1975 3 SCC 198), Air India V. Nargesh Meerza (AIR 1987 SC 1829), Maneka Gandhi V. Union of India (1978 2 SCR 621).
 Judicial decisions particularly the decisions of Indian Supreme Court on contemporary socio political, legal and economic issues.

-People; State - with particular reference to Directive Principles of State Policy; Locus standi, RandhirSingh, Golaknath and other relevant cases.
+People; State - with particular reference to Directive Principles of State Policy; Locus standi, Randhir Singh, Golaknath and other relevant cases.